AdrianAntico/AutoQuant/README.md

   * TSLM: Time Series Linear Model - builds a linear model with trend and season components extracted from the data
   * SPLINE: Cubic Smoothing Spline regression on an ARIMA(0,2,2) model structure
   * Prophet: Additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects
-3. **nlsModelFit**: Great at extrapolating from out of range from an independent variable.
+3. **nlsModelFit**: Automated nonlinear regression modeling.
 Automatically finds the best model fit from the suite of models below and merges predictions to source data file.
+Great for forecasting growth over time or estimating single variable nonlinear functions.
 * Models included:
   * Asymptotic
   * Asymptotic through origin